iWriteGigs

 D Calcium-induced calcium release plays a role in cardiac muscle cells, as well as in some smooth muscle cells.

-E In skeletal muscle cells, excitation-contraction coupling begins when an action potential propagates along the sarcoplasmic reticulum membrane.
+E In smooth muscle cells, it must be preceded by an action potential in the cell membrane.

 Question #33